Kimchi Jjigae (Kimchi Stew)

 Substitutions

-• Protein: instead of pork belly, you can alternatively use pork ribs, sliced beef, canned tuna, shrimp, clams, squid, spam, etc.
+• Protein: pork ribs, sliced beef, canned tuna, shrimp, clams, squid, spam, etc.

-• Broth: if you do not want to use anchovy broth, you can alternatively use chicken broth, bone broth, or vegetable broth instead for a vegetarian version.
+• Broth: chicken, beef, or vegetable broth instead for a vegetarian version.

-• Rice water: instead of a broth, you can also use rice water instead.
+• Rice water: Instead of a broth, you can also use rice water.

 Additions

-• Doenjang: doenjang or Korean soybean paste can also be added for a richer soybean flavor.
+• Doenjang: a Korean soybean paste can also be added for a richer soybean flavor.

-• More gochugaru: for a spicier kimchi stew, add another tablespoon of gochugaru.
+• More gochugaru: for a spicier stew, add 1-2 tablespoons of gochugaru.

-• Vegetables: for more variety, you can add carrots, zucchini, other mushrooms, spinach etc.
+• Vegetables: carrots, zucchini, other mushrooms, spinach, etc.

-• Ramen noodles: instead of serving your Korean stew with rice, you can add ramen noodles instead.
+• Ramen noodles: Instead of serving your stew with rice, you can add ramen noodles instead.

-• Cheese: you can add sliced cheese or mozzarella cheese to the broth for a creamy texture that complements the kimchi flavors.
+• Cheese: add sliced American cheese or mozzarella cheese to the broth for a creamy texture

 How to Make Kimchi Jjigae

-1. Cook the aromatics, pork, and vegetables.
-In a small pot, heat 1 tablespoon of oil over medium-high heat.
-Add the yellow onion and garlic and saute until fragrant, about 1 minute.
-Then add the pork, kimchi, and mushrooms and cook until the pork is cooked through about 5 minutes.
+1. In a small pot, heat 1 tablespoon of oil over medium-high heat.
+Sauté the yellow onion and garlic for 1 minute.
+Then add the pork, kimchi, and mushrooms, and cook until the pork is cooked through.

-1. Add the soup base.
-Then add the anchovy broth, kimchi brine, sugar, gochugaru, gochujang, and soy sauce.
-Bring to a boil and then cover and lower the heat to a simmer for 10-12 minutes.
+1. Add the anchovy broth, kimchi brine, sugar, gochugaru, gochujang, and soy sauce, and bring to a boil.
+Then gently simmer for 10 minutes.

-1. Add sesame oil, tofu, green onions, and serve.
-Then add the sesame oil and tofu and simmer for 5-7 minutes.
-Season with salt to taste.
-Garnish with the green onion and serve with steamed rice.
+1. Then add the sesame oil and tofu and simmer for 5 minutes.
+Garnish the kimchi stew with green onion.
 Enjoy!

-• Use well-fermented old kimchi.
-For the richest kimchi flavor, be sure to use well-fermented old kimchi which is typically labeled mukeunji (묵은지).
+• Type of kimchi.
+For the richest kimchi flavor, use well-fermented kimchi, typically labeled mukeunji (묵은지).

 • Taste to adjust!
-You may need to adjust the amount of sugar and salt based on your flavor profile.
+You may need to adjust the amount of gochugaru, sugar, or salt based on your flavor profile.

-• Simmer slowly: simmer the kimchi jjigae over low to medium-low heat.
+• Simmer slowly: simmer the kimchi stew over low to medium-low heat.
 This allows the flavor to meld together and develop more depth.

 Storage Instructions

-This kimchi tofu stew is best served immediately.
-However, you can store any leftovers by allowing the stew to cool to room temperature before putting it in an airtight container in the refrigerator for up to 3-4 days.
+This kimchi jjigae is best served immediately.
+However, you can store any leftovers by letting the stew cool to room temperature, then refrigerating it in an airtight container for 3-4 days.

-Reheat: to reheat transfer the portion to the pot and cook over medium heat stirring occasionally until warm.
+Reheat: Pour the soup into a pot and cook over medium heat, stirring occasionally until warm.

-This Korean kimchi soup can be spicy depending on the amount of gochugaru and gochujang that you use.
-This kimchi jjigae recipe uses a moderate amount for a mild/medium amount of heat.
+This Korean kimchi soup can be spicy depending on how much gochugaru and gochujang you use.
+This recipe uses a moderate amount for a mild/medium amount of heat.

 Yes!
-Kimchi jjigae is nutritious since it is mostly made with protein, kimchi, and anchovy broth.
-Kimchi is rich in probiotics and vitamins making it a healthy addition to your diet.
+Kimchi stew is nutritious since it is mostly made with protein, kimchi, and anchovy broth.
+Kimchi is rich in probiotics and vitamins, making it a healthy addition to your diet.

 Can I make kimchi stew in advance?